 Should I choose an internal or external frame pack?

 Generally, most hiking backpacks these days are internal frames, but there are still some models featuring an external frame.
-If you aren’t aware, external frame packs are a style of a backpack that features a frame on the outside of the pack, generally constructed out of aluminum or composite material.
+If you aren’t aware, external frame packs are a style of backpack that feature a frame on the outside of the pack, generally constructed out of aluminum or composite material.

 There’s also often space on the frame above or below the pack itself so you can attach larger gear like backpacking tents or sleeping bags.
 They were once the standard for backpacking, and they’re generally meant to be used for heavier loads.
 You can sometimes find external frame packs for a cheaper price compared to internal frame packs, but since internal frames are so common now that isn’t as true as it once was.

-If you’re in the market for a hiking backpack and aren’t sure if you should get an external frame model, just consider what activities you will be performing, and how much weight you will carry.
+If you’re wondering how to choose a backpacking pack and aren’t sure if you should get an external frame model, just consider what activities you will be performing, and how much weight you will carry.
 This type of backpacking pack is spectacular for long trips and heavy loads, but for an average hike, they are completely unnecessary.

 There’s a good chance you’ve never even seen an external frame backpacking pack in a store.
 If you happen to try one and find it comfortable, there’s no problem using it, just keep in mind they’re generally for more serious adventures.
 Another thing to note, there are frameless backpacks as well, but they are generally designed for very light loads.